mbabynames search ✿

 Lavender Pearl

-"noble and strong" (Lavender) meets "pearl" (Pearl).
+"purple flower" (Lavender) meets "pearl" (Pearl).
 The combination reads as complete.
 Neither name overshadows the other.
 Pearl (1 syllable) provides a firm close after the longer Lavender.

 Lavender Brielle